13 to the Rescue: Speedway Animal Rescue relies solely on foster families

-SPEEDWAY, Ind. — Now that it is May, this month fittingly we are taking our "To the Rescue" to the town of Speedway.
+SPEEDWAY, Ind. — Now that it is May, 13News is taking 13 to the Rescue to the town of Speedway.

 He has a chance at a forever home because of the dedication of Joan Brown, the founder of the Speedway Animal Rescue.